Are African Safaris suitable for seniors?

 A word about distance in Africa

 One thing to remember with an African safari is distance.
-Africa is huge and the distances travelled, often on dirt roads, are long and dusty.
-Knowing that your safari camp will be ready on the other side, or that your reputable lodge has a hot shower and a fully stocked bar, makes all the long distances travelled worthwhile.
+Africa is huge and the distances traveled, often on dirt roads, are long and dusty.
+Knowing that your safari camp will be ready on the other side, or that your reputable lodge has a hot shower and a fully stocked bar, makes all the long distances traveled worthwhile.

 Talk to us about tailor-made tours for seniors to find out more.